livepeer/studio/CONTRIBUTING.md

 ### What happens if my suggestion or PR is not accepted?

 While it's unlikely, sometimes there's no acceptable way to implement a suggestion or merge a PR.
-If that happens, maintainer will still...
+If that happens, a maintainer will still...

 - Thank you for your contribution.
 - Explain why it doesn’t fit into the scope of the project and offer clear